Get Involved

 Remuneration

-Salary range $114,235pro rata - $119,000pro rata (commensurate with experience) plus superannuation, 17.5% leave loading and additional generous salary packaging of up to $15,900 for general living expenses, access to Accommodation and Meal Entertainment packaging and employer funded superannuation in accordance with Superannuation Guarantee (Administration) Act 1992 (Cth).
+Salary range $87,674pa - $114,426pa (commensurate with experience) with additional financial benefits of 17.5% leave loading, generous salary packaging of up to $15,900 for general living expenses, accommodation and meal packaging plus statutory employer funded superannuation paid on top of the base salary.

 If you require any adjustments throughout the application or recruitment process please contact recruitment@westjustice.org.au